It’s not the same business that I started in, and it’s not the same one you remember from those early days in your career either.

 Of course, most banks think they can fix it by bringing in a new sales trainer or a new sales executive.
 Of course, that BOMBS about 97% of the time and only mildly works 2% of the time – but, even then, it is not sustainable.

 Why?
-Because managing sales is not about managing sales people – it’s about managing a sales process.
+Because managing sales is not about managing salespeople – it’s about managing a sales process.

 Now, a lot of bankers I present this to resist my assertion.
 They say, “my staff can’t or won’t sell—but they’re good credit people.”
 I get that a lot from bank execs who’ve thrown money at sales training a few times.
 It’s like prescribing one dose of aspirin for bone cancer.
-It hardly impacts and it sure doesn’t create a sustainable result.
+It hardly impacts, and it sure doesn’t create a sustainable result.

 The truth is, that if it feels like selling, you’re doing it wrong.
-Your people will push back on any approach to selling that makes them want to hide their head the next time they go to church and see the customer they just “closed” last week.
+Your people will push back on any approach to selling that makes them want to hide their heads the next time they go to church and see the customer they just “closed” last week.

-I have a friend who complains every time I see him that he wished there were a bank in his town that worked with our firm.
+I have a friend who complains every time I see him that he wished there was a bank in his town that worked with our firm.
 Every trip through the drive-through concludes with a “You should really meet with Bob, our branch financial advisor, about your situation.
 Would you like to set up an appointment?”